chipsalliance/chisel/README.md

 ### Useful Resources for Contributors

-The [Useful Resources](#useful-resources) for users are also helpful for contributors
+The [Useful Resources](#useful-resources) for users are also helpful for contributors.

-- [**Chisel Breakdown Slides**](https://docs.google.com/presentation/d/114YihixFBPCfUnv1inqAL8UjsiWfcNWdPHX7SeqlRQc/edit?usp=sharing), an introductory talk about Chisel's internals
+- [**Chisel Breakdown Slides**](https://docs.google.com/presentation/d/114YihixFBPCfUnv1inqAL8UjsiWfcNWdPHX7SeqlRQc), an introductory talk about Chisel's internals

 ### Compiling and Testing Chisel